How Do You Know if You're in Perimenopause?

 Dr. Anna Cabeca

-If you are feeling like you aren't sure what is happening to your body, please seek support through your physician.
+If you feel like you aren't sure what is happening to your body, please seek support from your physician.

-My perimenopause lasted about seven years, and I am now in post-menopause, which starts the day after the first anniversary of your last period.
+My perimenopause lasted about seven years, and I am now in post-menopause, which starts the day after the first anniversary of my last period.

 In post-menopause, I feel better, look better, and listen to my body more than ever.

-Let me leave you with this: if your body is telling you something is off, or you need to rest or eat or cry, take her signals, and do what she wants.
+Let me leave you with this: if your body tells you something is off, or you need to rest, eat, or cry, take her signals and do what she wants.

 Also, track how you feel in a journal.
-My journal helped me so much during perimenopause, it became my daily ritual.
+My journal helped me greatly during perimenopause; it became my daily ritual.

 Read more about the start of my journal practice, here.